zulip/zulip.github.io/gsoc-ideas.md

 - Improve scalability and replication support to make Zulip more of a distributed system.
-Currently Zulip has reasonably good database scalability but has a few technical changes need to make it possible to run a Zulip installation with ultra-high availability.
+Currently Zulip has reasonably good database scalability but has a few technical changes needed to make it possible to run a Zulip installation with ultra-high availability.
 It should be possible to change this in a summer!
 There's lots of great reading in the